jaber-the-great/devops-master-class/docker/readme.md

 docker push in28min/hello-world-nodejs:0.0.2.RELEASE

 # Change directory to the Java hello world project
+# For java, we have two stage dockerfile.
+The first stage creates the jar file and the second one execute it
 cd ../hello-world-java/

 # Build a Docker image with a given tag